 If we credit your account for a deposit and provide you with a receipt, we may use the amount shown on the deposit slip or otherwise specified by you.
-The amount of the credit is subject to subsequent verification by us and, after review, we may adjust your account for any errors, though we reserve the right not to do so in every case.
+After we accept an item for deposit, it may be subject to subsequent verification and correction, although we reserve the right not to do so.